nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

 The model handling is implemented in :file:`src/model_handler.c`.
 It uses the TEMP_NRF5 or BME680 temperature sensor depending on the platform.

+The sample has a descriptor related to the :c:var:`bt_mesh_sensor_present_dev_op_temp` sensor, which specifies tolerance values for the ``TEMP_NRF5`` temperature sensor calculated based on the `nRF52832 Temperature Sensor Electrical Specification`_.
+The descriptor also specifies the temperature sensor's sampling type, which is :c:var:`BT_MESH_SENSOR_SAMPLING_INSTANTANEOUS`.

 The :ref:`dk_buttons_and_leds_readme` library is used to detect button presses.

+The :ref:`Zephyr settings API <zephyr:settings_api>` is used to persistently store the sensor range setting for the temperature sensor, given that :kconfig:option:`CONFIG_BT_SETTING` is enabled.

 User interface
 **************